sweet-spr18/feasta/phase1/system-features-draft.md

 ### Functional Requirements
 > * REQ-11: The Home page displays names of buildings on campus.
 These names are tappable.
 > * REQ-12: Tapping on one of the locations takes the user to the event feed.
 User can click Back to go back to the Home page.
 > * REQ-13: The event list always displays events up to 11:59pm that day, sorted by time (most imminent first).
+Each entry in the list includes a thumbnail of the food image, the Event Name (most prominent info), time (start and end), room number, and diners' ratings (5 star scale).

 ## Search for events by food-related keyword
 ### Description and Priority